Student Loan Repay Options

 Cancellation of Student Loans

 Just like a deferment, you will have to show that you fall into a specific situation depending upon what types of loans you have.
 Also, cancellation does not always take care of an entire loan and you may only end up getting a portion of your loan cancelled.

 Conditions for Deferments on or Cancellations of Student Loans

 Here are the conditions that may allow you to defer or cancel your student loans.
 Keep in mind that some of the conditions may only qualify you for loan cancellation, others for both deferment and cancellation, and others for only deferment.

 If you are struggling with debt there are many legal aspects of your situation that will require close review.
 A knowledge of state and federal laws as well as a thorough understanding of the agreements relating to your debts can help ensure that your attempts to fix your finances are effective.
-Contact a local attorney for a free initial legal review of your debts to learn how they can help you get back on track.
+Contact a local bankruptcy attorney and learn how they can help you get back on track.